 Other assets include receivables and prepaid expenses.
-Receivables include fee receivables, income tax receivables, accrued interest, and loans made to employees, typically in connection with their recruitment.
-Employee loans are forgiven based on continued employment and are amortized using the straight-line method over the respective terms of the loans, which generally range from two to five years.
+Receivables include fee receivables, accrued interest, and loans made to employees, typically in connection with their recruitment.
+Employee loans are forgiven based on continued employment and are amortized using the straight-line method over the respective terms of the loans, which generally range from two to four years.